Wild Scotland cruise travelers in blue jackets with guide in red parka ride a Zodiac boat into a cave in turquoise water.

 Wild Scotland Cruise

-In 2025, an alternative 26-day ultimate adventure—Northern Isles: Scotland & Iceland—offers a combination of the Wild Scotland Cruise + the 2025 Iceland Circumnavigation Cruise.
+An alternative 26-day ultimate adventure—Northern Isles: Scotland & Iceland—offers a combination of the 2025 Wild Scotland Cruise + the 2025 Iceland Circumnavigation Cruise.

-Cruise aboard 132-guest, adventure-ready expedition ship Greg Mortimer.
-This ship offers stable design and technology for open ocean cruising, plus excursion-minded preparation rooms and multiple boarding platforms for efficient embarkation and disembarkation.
-Along with Greg Mortimer comes an educational and engaged team of expedition guides providing programming aimed at immersion into the special regions being sailed.
+Cruise aboard 132-guest, adventure-ready expedition ships Greg Mortimer or Sylvia Earle.
+These ships offer stable design and technology for open ocean cruising, plus excursion-minded preparation rooms and multiple boarding platforms for efficient embarkation and disembarkation.
+Along with these ships comes an educational and engaged team of expedition guides providing programming aimed at immersion into the special regions being sailed.

-Read on for details about this trip, or learn more about AdventureSmith’s Northern Europe cruises and Northern Europe trips.
+Read on for details about this trip, or learn more about AdventureSmith’s Northern Europe cruises.

 Itinerary

-On this Wild Scotland cruise, start in Edinburgh with an overland transfer to embark in Troon.
+On this Wild Scotland Discovery Expedition, start in Edinburgh with an overland transfer to embark in Troon.
 Sail the west and northern coast up to the Shetland Islands, before disembarking in Aberdeen on the east coast.

 Route map of Wild Scotland cruise, operating from Edinburgh overland to embark in Troon, then up the west coast to the Shetland Islands before ending in Aberdeen on the east coast.